godsoncjek/godson-cohort20-boot/README.md

 # godson-cohort20-boot
-this repository contains my boostrap assigment on colors, buttons and alerts
+this repository contains my bootstrap assigment on colors, buttons and alerts